-Jim Walden is a litigation partner in the New York office.
-He is a member of the Firm’s White Collar Defense & Investigations, Crisis Management and the Antitrust and Competition Practice Groups.
+Jim A. Walden is a litigation partner in the New York office of Gibson, Dunn & Crutcher.
+Mr. Walden is a member of Gibson Dunn’s White Collar Defense & Investigations, Crisis Management and Antitrust and Competition Practice Groups.

 Mr. Walden has achieved important results for clients in many cases:

-- His work on behalf of a multinational chemical manufacturer in response to a DOJ antitrust investigation earned the company a $70,000,000 discount from its corporate fine and garnered public praise from the Deputy Assistant Attorney General: “the bar was set very high in [this] case.
+- Multinational chemical manufacturer: Representation of a multinational chemical manufacturer in response to a U.S. Department of Justice (DOJ) antitrust investigation earned the company a $70,000,000 discount from its corporate fine and garnered public praise from the Deputy Assistant Attorney General: “the bar was set very high in [this] case.
 Any company that hopes to match or even approach [this] discount will have to earn it.”

-- His work for a hedge fund, which was the subject of an intensive SEC investigation, ultimately vindicated the founder and principal partner of wrongdoing, convincing the SEC to close the investigation without filing civil charges.
+- Hedge fund: Representation of a hedge fund, which was the subject of an intensive Securities and Exchange Commission (SEC) investigation, ultimately vindicated the founder and principal partner of wrongdoing, convincing the SEC to close the investigation without filing civil charges.

-- His work for a public healthcare company resulted in a deferred prosecution for the parent corporation, a guilty plea for a defunct subsidiary, and a significant reduction in fines and criminal penalties for violations of the False Claims Act.
+- Public healthcare company: Representation of a public healthcare company resulted in a deferred prosecution for the parent corporation, a guilty plea for a defunct subsidiary and a significant reduction in fines and criminal penalties for violations of the False Claims Act.

-- His work for a managed care company, which was the target of a criminal antitrust investigation, resulted in a prosecution declination with no imposition of monetary penalties.
+- Managed care company: Representation of a managed care company, which was the target of a criminal antitrust investigation, resulted in a prosecution declination with no imposition of monetary penalties.

-- His work on behalf of a global financial services firm, in response to an investigation by the Division of Enforcement of the New York Stock Exchange, resulted in no penalties, financial or otherwise.
+- Global financial services firm: Representation of a global financial services firm, in response to an investigation by the Division of Enforcement of the New York Stock Exchange, resulted in no penalties, financial or otherwise.

-- His work for an energy company, which was the target of a criminal investigation concerning insider trading, resulted in a prosecution declination with no imposition of monetary penalties.
+- Energy company: Representation of an energy company, which was the target of a criminal investigation concerning insider trading, resulted in a prosecution declination with no imposition of monetary penalties.

-- His work on behalf of a retail bank, which was the target of a criminal probe related to student-loan marketing, resulted in a prosecution declination with no imposition of monetary penalties.
+- Retail bank: Representation of a retail bank, which was the target of a criminal probe related to student-loan marketing, resulted in a prosecution declination with no imposition of monetary penalties.

-- His work for a major retailer resulted in a deferred prosecution agreement with a modest civil penalty.
+- Major retailer: Representation of a major retailer resulted in a deferred prosecution agreement with a modest civil penalty.

-- His work on behalf of a computer-software-programming company convinced a state Supreme Court justice to quash three subpoenas, effectively limiting the scope of an agency’s investigation over the client.
+- Computer-software-programming company: Representation of a computer-software-programming company convinced a state Supreme Court justice to quash three subpoenas, effectively limiting the scope of an agency’s investigation over the client.

 Mr. Walden’s individual clients also have included a wide array of executives and individuals who were targets or subjects of governmental investigations, including:

-- Another CEO of a global financial-services firm,
+- The CEO of a global financial services firm.

 - The Founder and CEO of an investment bank.

-- The Founder and Managing Partner of a NYC-based hedge fund.
+- The Founder and Managing Partner of a New York City-based hedge fund.

 - The COO of a private healthcare company.